-I don’t know if you are keepin up with the Democratic Party primary debates, but since we are in an election year, I think it’s good to remind us all of a few things before we elect new representatives and possibly a new president.
+I don’t know if you keep up with current politics or the upcoming election, but since we are in an election year, I think it’s good to remind us all of a few things before we make a choice and elect new representatives and possibly a new president.

 What is the “Common good”?

 Since the purpose of voting is to foster the common good, the worthiness or unworthiness of a candidate for office can be judged by their promotion of the basic principles of a just social order and their willingness to advance them.

 I will also add here we are speaking about the candidate’s public policy and not his or her private life.
 It is way too easy to attack a persons character, but to attack their policy is prudent and necessary.
 Does the candidates policies promote an individuals moral and virtuous life or does it promote sin and a degradation of the moral order?

 In the Catechism of the Catholic Church (CCC) paragraph 1906 it says,

 “By common good is to be understood “the sum total of social conditions which allow people, either as groups or as individuals, to reach their fulfillment more fully and more easily.”